Key Takeaways

 G2 Rating: Approximately 4.5 out of 5

 Microsoft Defender for Office 365 provides native email protection for organizations using Microsoft 365.
-It integrates phishing, malware, and safe link scanning directly into the Microsoft ecosystem and is often the default choice for organizations that want a baseline level of protection.
+It integrates phishing, malware, and safe link scanning directly into the Microsoft ecosystem.

 Google Workspace Security